 This is especially true if you’re thinking about starting a company.
 And who can blame you?
-With such a momentous task at hand, it’s no wonder you’d get stuck in the planning stages.
+It’s a momentous task.
+But if you don’t ever start, you’ll never be a breakout success!

 That’s why you’re going to love Guy Kawasaki’s tips in The Art of The Start: The Time-Tested, Battle-Hardened Guide for Anyone Starting Anything.
 It’ll teach you all the planning you need to do and just what your first steps need to be so you can build a winning company.

 Here are the 3 biggest lessons I’ve learned from this book:

 - Your first goal as an entrepreneur must be to create meaning, not make money.

 - Prepare your Milestones, Assumptions, and Tasks to have direction and purpose right from the start.

 - Set yourself up for success by creating a business plan.

 Got your winning business idea ready?
 Let’s jump into these lessons and discover how to make it happen!

 Lesson 1: Making money isn’t as important as creating meaning.